 • Post author:

-You are currently viewing Tuckman’s Stages of Group Development
+You are currently viewing The 5 Stages of Tuckman’s Group Model

 Tuckman's Stages of Group Development

-Now that we’ve looked at individual development, let’s look at team development and the journey a team takes to become a high-performing team.
-The most known model is Bruce Tuckman’s stages of group development from forming, norming, storming, and performing.
+Tuckman introduces 5 stages of team development from forming, norming, storming, performing, and adjourning.
 A team goes through these stages as they transition from coordinating to cooperating to collaborating to hyper-performing.
-These phases are all necessary and inevitable for a team to grow and mature to a level capable and ready to face challenges, tackle impediments, brainstorm solutions, plan out their work, and regularly deliver on their goals.
+These phases are all necessary and inevitable for a team to grow and mature to a capable level, ready to face challenges, tackle impediments, brainstorm solutions, plan out their work, and regularly deliver on their goals.

 Forming